nihalshanp/personal_site/README.md

 # Nihal Shan
-"Who you are" doesn't matter here.
+"Who are you" doesn't matter here.
 The thing is "what you are doing".
-At every time. - Nihal
+At every time.
+This site is available on (http://nihalshan.com)